VGwebthings/VGwebthings.github.io/about.md

 [Link to another page](about).

-There should be whitespace between paragraphs.
+<span class="lnr lnr-database"></span> There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.